 As you develop your musical skills, you may become interested in writing your own music.
-While learning to play an instrument and being able to play others’ music is a wonderful skill, nothing compares to creating sheet music full of your own compositions!
+While learning to play an instrument and being able to play others’ music is a wonderful skill, nothing compares to the ability to make sheet music full of your own compositions!
 Once you have a strong music foundation, you can let your musical creativity run wild.

 As a budding songwriter, you’ll need to add some additional skills to your repertoire.
 Writing music can be as simple as putting a pen to paper, or you can take advantage of the many songwriting tools technology offers.
 Whether you’re sketching out notes for yourself, writing the next pop hit, or creating sheet music of arrangements for a big band, the most important step is to just get started.

-This website allows you to print any kind of blank sheet music for free.
+This website allows you to print any kind of blank music sheet maker online for free.
 No matter what instrument you’re writing for, you can find pre-designed sheet music for it here.
 They offer blank pages set up for piano and keyboard (grand staff), blank guitar tab, bass clef, blank mandolin sheet music, and even sheet music set-up for choir.

-Music-paper.com is a site that not only offers more than 100 different downloadable and printable PDFs of blank staff paper, it also offers information on how to write music!
+Music-paper.com is another free sheet music writer that not only offers more than 100 different downloadable and printable PDFs of blank staff paper, it also offers information on how to write music!
 Whether you’re looking for paper to jot down your next pop song or orchestral opus, you’ll find it here for free.

+Forget pen and paper!
 Technology has changed the way we do almost everything, and writing music is no exception.
-Today, there are hundreds of applications and programs that can get you started composing on your laptop, desktop, tablet, or smartphone.
+Today, there are hundreds of modern applications and programs that can get you started composing on your laptop, desktop, tablet, or smartphone.
 They range in price from free to several hundred dollars.
 Here are some of the best ways to create digital sheet music and to find a valuable sheet music writer:

-MuseScore is a free program that allows you to create, play, and print sheet music.
+MuseScore is a free program that allows you to use a sheet music maker online.
 It’s a great alternative to professional notation programs like Sibelius and Finale (see below).
 Muse Score is available for Mac and Windows along with various open source systems like Linux and Fedora.
 When you visit the MuseScore website, make sure to take advantage of their online video tutorials to help you get started.

 Sibelius is the world’s best-selling music notation software used by professional composers, publishers, and advanced music students.
 It allows you to quickly express and promote your music, allowing you to share both audio and video of your work.
 It is the fastest, smartest, and easiest way to write music for performance, film, television, or the classroom.
 It’s a professional tool worth considering if you are serious about composing.